Hyperparathyroidism

 Surgery

-Surgery to remove the parathyroid glands (parathyroidectomy) is indicated for people with symptoms and for those with worsening hyperparathyroidism.
-Whether people with primary hyperparathyroidism who have no symptoms need surgery is unclear.
+Surgery to remove the parathyroid glands (parathyroidectomy) is indicated for people with symptoms, those with increasing levels of calcium in the blood, and those have or are developing bone and kidney complications.
+Whether people with primary hyperparathyroidism who have a mild increase in calcium level in the blood and no symptoms need surgery is unclear.

 • Laboratory values in the blood and urine (for example, abnormalities in calcium and creatinine) reach certain levels.